pankajtandon/vacationplanner/readme.md

 The question asked is:

 ```
 I live in Pittsburgh, PA and I love golf.
-In the fall of 2024, where should I fly to in Europe or the United States, to play, where the weather
-is pleasant and it's economical too?
+In the fall of 2024, where should I fly to, in Europe or the United States, to play, where the weather is pleasant and it's economical too?
 ```

 Here is the response from OpenAI's GPT LLM after it has gathered information from the custom supplied functions.